admataz/admataz.com/src/content/tools/blockstatic-site-generator.md

 # Blockstatic site generator module

-Blockstatic is a node.js module for generating HTML from markdown and json.
+Blockstatic is an npm module for generating HTML from markdown and json.
 It provides a simple set of flexible tools that allows pages and collections of articles to be published with style and scripts.

 admataz.com is built with Blockstatic.